EGI-Federation/documentation/content/en/providers/check-in/sp/_index.md

 OP's Configuration page and the parameters that are used in the logout request at the Logout Endpoint are defined below:

-- `id_token_hint`: ID Token previously issued by the OP to the RP passed to the Logout Endpoint as a hint about the End-User's current authenticated session with the Client.
+- `id_token_hint`: ID Token previously issued by the OP to the Relying Party passed to the Logout Endpoint as a hint about the End-User's current authenticated session with the Client.
 This is used as an indication of the identity of the End-User that the RP is requesting be logged out by the OP.
 - `client_id`: OAuth 2.0 Client Identifier valid at the Authorization Server.
   This parameter is needed to specify the Client Identifier when `post_logout_redirect_uri` is used but `id_token_hint` is not.
 Using this